Asteria-Devs/Pixelands/README.md

 Change the sprites name to item_name.webp (in my scenario devil_wings.webp)

-and done.
+Download the sprite file to images folder and you should be set.

-it should resize the images manually, except for tools.
+it should resize the images automatically, except for tools.